silviurdr/my-concerts-archive/README.md

 * Filtering - the component responsible for the filtering of the concerts by genre

-* Pagination - present at the bottom of the home page, it's used to navigate between the pages of the ConcertsCardDeck component (12 concert cards displayed per page)
+* Pagination - present at the bottom of the home page, it's used to navigate between the pages of the ConcertsCardDeck component (12 concert-cards displayed per page)

 * BurgerMenu - available only for smaller devices, it has the same functions as the Filtering component